SangHyeonKwon/SangHyeonKwon/README.md

-## BlockChain, Crypto, Stock, All in Web3
+## All in Web3
 - Spot/Futures & Meme
 - Arbitrage
-- MEV strategies etc...
+- Onchain strategies etc...
+- Building for MEV

 ---